Jeff Davis County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-BAC Over 0.08: If you submitted to a breath or blood test and your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended for 90 days for a first offense.
+If you submitted to a breath or blood test and your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended.

 If You Refused Testing

-Implied Consent Law in Texas: Texas has an implied consent law, which means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to submit to such a test carries significant consequences.
+- Implied consent law in Texas: By driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to such a test can result in a longer license suspension than failing the test.

 The ALR/Administrative Hearing